LeoAntunesBrombilla/projetoHitss/README.md

 # ProjetoHitss

 ### Objective:
 This project was developed using React Native and Typescript as a challenge to learn how to deal with redux, redux sagas as well as Typescript.
-I also work with testing, so all of the components are tested and almost all of the redux part is tested as well.
+I also work with jest and react native testing library, so all of the components are tested and almost all of the redux part is tested as well.

 ## Tecnologies and API Used: